 Giacchino keeps things simple over the opening studio credits and the title card with an ominous four-note minor-key motif, some sustained violin chords and a heartwarming main theme in the lower strings.
 At my screening, when the harp glissando and cymbal roll led into a full-bodied statement of the theme, I got a shiver down my spine and was musically hooked…all in the first 33 seconds of the score.

 The other main theme is the lovely weaving melody for Alice (Elle Fanning).
-Heard in all its glory in “We’ll Fix It In Post-Haste,” this is the theme that has been featured as background music on the film’s website, can now be heard in all its glory.
+“We’ll Fix It In Post-Haste,” the theme featured as background music on the film’s website, can now be heard in all its glory.